 The latest infographic created by Co-Kinetic for the Don't Run into Trouble Content Marketing Campaign for Therapists.
-Find out more about using our content on your social networks at the following link.
+You can check it out in full here - OPEN ACCESS.

 Open access podcast covering best practice assessment, treatment and management of iliotibial band syndrome (ITBS) as well as the common dilemmas faced in frontline clinical practice.
 We also discuss injections, other adjunct therapies and surgery!